 Karin Geuijen is Assistant Professor at the department of Governance of Utrecht University (The Netherlands) and research affiliate at the University of Oxford (United Kingdom), Centre on Migration, Policy and Society (COMPAS).
 Her main research interests focus on the role which hybrid (multilevel and multisector) networks have in creating public value, especially in the domains of justice and security.
 She does monitoring and evaluation research in order to establish whether public value is actually being created.
 Email: email@example.com

 Rianne Hadders is coordinator of the WELCOMING SPACES programme and researcher at Utrecht University.
 She has a background in human geography and spatial planning, and obtained her master degree in Sustainable Development at Utrecht University in 2019.
 For her master thesis, she conducted research in South-Africa.
 Here, she studied the impact of a newly implemented Bus Rapid Transit system on the accessibility of livelihood opportunities for residents of Cape Town.
-Next to coordinating the Welcoming Spaces project, Rianne is reseacher in an Erasmus+ project that will develop a master programme in democratization and human rights in Morocca, Tunesia and Lebanon.
+Next to coordinating the Welcoming Spaces project, Rianne is reseacher in the Erasmus+ project DEMOS that will develop a master programme in democratization and human rights in Morocca, Tunesia and Lebanon.
 Email: firstname.lastname@example.org.